littleplantacademia/game/README.md

 # littleplantacademia
 Little Plant Academia is a web-based app designed to empower young adults with the knowledge and skills to cultivate their own food at home.

-## License
-This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License (CC BY-NC-ND 4.0).
+This page serves as a prototype demo developed as part of the coursework for a graduate class at Concordia University.